- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 Landslides are very common in Outer Carpathians, which are comprised of flysch rocks.
 Flysch rocks include both a sandstone and shale series.
 Shale rocks are very plastic and evolve a lot of mass wasting after long term precipitations.
 Sandstone formations with soil, lying above move down to the slope, causing a huge deformation in relief or even destroying some households.
 Sometimes these forms can create landslide dams, which are popular in Bieszczady Mts.

 The last section, between a landslide and the very top, is also very interesting.
 At a whole distance, it is covered by ancient beech forests.
 Moreover, the red trail leads now a ridge.
-We can see rocks, that builds up the Plishka summit.
+We can see rocks, that build up the Plishka summit.

 The Plishka mountain [Плишка] is composed of Krosno Beds, which are represented by about 2000m thick layer within a south-western edge of Central Carpathian Depression This Central Carpathian Depression covers most of Bieszczady Mts and its south-western edge goes on the line Menczył – Plishka – Kleva – Czolovyczok, described here.
 In this section, the Krosno Beds layer features a rigid thick-bedded otryt-type sandstones.
 Every single layer of this medium to coarse-grained sandstones counts from 10 up to 50cm.